nicholas-long/environment/zet/20231025210314/README.md

 # getting jekyll to work in the workflow of publishing a blog

-- [ ] where do you put images in a jekyll blog?
+- where do you put images in a jekyll blog?
 - links
   - jekyll does not work with obsidian format links `[[title]]`
   - if you use regular links, you have to figure out manually where your blog post will be on the server which is annoying
+- 2023-11-19 i have decided to use hugo instead of jekyll

 ```
 ```